HOW-TO GUIDES

 Remove any ash with a damp cloth and use a mix of baking soda and white wine vinegar to get rid of any stubborn dirt that hasn’t been tackled by the self-cleaning cycle.

-Find a professional to clean your oven
+Find a dedicated cleaner for your oven

 Checkatrade makes it quick and easy to find a professional cleaner near you that you can trust.
 Every tradesperson has passed up to 12 checks to be in our directory, so you know you're getting a service you can rely on.

-See the tradespeople we've checked and recommend for your job
+See the tradespeople we've checked for your job